 Transfer learning strategies range in the degree to which the foundation model is preserved or modified.
 At one extreme, the entire \gls{dl} model can be "fine-tuned" by training all of its parameters (e.g., tens of millions of parameters) on the new data via standard backpropagation.
-When sufficient labelled training data is available, this approach should provide the best performance~\cite{kumar2022finetuningdistortpretrainedfeatures}, but also incurs the highest computational cost.
+When sufficient labelled training data is available, fine-tuning can yield strong in-domain performance~\cite{hosna2022transfer}, though it may distort pretrained features and underperform out-of-distribution~\cite{kumar2022finetuningdistortpretrainedfeatures}, and also incurs the highest computational cost.
 At the other extreme, probing methods utilise the foundation model as a frozen feature extractor.
-For instance, in linear probing only the final layer of the model of the network will be trained.
-One can also train a probe on the more flexible patch embeddings (i.e. before pooling embeddings across regions of the spectrogram).
+For instance, in linear probing, only the final layer of the network will be trained.
+One can also train a probe on the more flexible patch embeddings (i.e., before pooling embeddings across regions of the spectrogram).
 To keep the parameter count low, attentive probing~\cite{elnouby2024scalablepretraininglargeautoregressive} or prototypical probe~\cite{heinrich_audioProtoPNet,rauch2025maskedautoencoderslistenbirds} can be used.
 Intermediate strategies involve training some but not all of the foundation model's parameters with techniques like \gls{lora}.
 Building upon frozen representations has further computational benefits, as the representations can be cached during training, then used for search and retrieval tasks in large-scale datasets \cite{dumoulinSearchSquawkAgile2025} and edge deployment~\cite{rauch2024deepactivelearningavian}.
 The effectiveness of transfer learning therefore depends on the quality of the foundation model as a backbone.
 Training classification probes on fixed embeddings is an effective way to assess the generalisability of models~\cite{kumar2022finetuningdistortpretrainedfeatures, niizumo_byol_audio}.

-This article aims to give practitioners and machine learning developers an overview of the \gls{sota} of existing bioacoustic foundation models and the large-scale data sources these models are based on.
-Through our comparative analysis, we intend to give guidance on which model could be used in a probing-based classification scenario, and aspire to foster future bioacoustic model development.
-Our contributions can be summarised as follows: \mbox \\
+This article aims to give practitioners and machine learning developers an overview of existing bioacoustic foundation models and the large-scale data sources these models are based on.
+Through our comparative analysis, we intend to give guidance on which model could be used in a probing-based classification scenario.
+By summarising the current \gls{sota} of bioacoustic foundation models, we aspire to foster future bioacoustic model development.
+Our contributions can be summarised as follows: